Ferron: 1970s and 1980s

 While still based in Vancouver, Ferron established her own record label, Lucy Records, and released her self-titled debut album in 1977.
 The album was recorded in a video studio on two-track equipment, and, as she stated, "the production quality was pretty poor".
 Nonetheless, all one thousand copies printed sold quickly.

-Shortly after two self-produced albums, Ferron (1977) and Ferron Backed Up (1978) she joined forces with Gayle Scott, who would prove to be her longtime manager, executive producer, and partner in Lucy Records/Penknife Productions, LTD, producing the next two albums and launching concert touring throughout the states.
+Shortly after her second album Backed Up in 1978, she joined forces with Gayle Scott, who would prove to be her longtime manager, executive producer, and partner in Lucy Records/Penknife Productions, LTD, producing the next two albums and launching concert touring throughout the states.
 1980's Testimony was her first professionally produced album, originally distributed through Holly Near's Redwood Records label.
 Testimony brought her much interest in the United States, particularly in the women's music community.
 The title song became something of an anthem for many in the women's music community, was notably covered by Sweet Honey in the Rock, and was featured on the second season of The L Word, playing dramatically over the closing credits.

 Her 1984 album Shadows on a Dime received a rating of four stars (out of five) from Rolling Stone magazine, which called Ferron "a culture hero" and the album "cowgirl meets Yeats...a thing of beauty."
 Shadows earned a place on music critic Robert Christgau's "Dean's List" for 1984.

 1990s and beyond

 Awarded a Canada Arts Council grant in 1985 to further develop her musicianship, she ended up taking several years off from touring and recording.
 During this time, she earned some of her living as a carpenter's assistant, bartender, and day care worker, before reinvesting in her music career.
 Ferron returned to the studio and the road in 1990 with Phantom Center released by Chameleon Records, and produced by Joe Chiccarelli.
 The album featured backing vocals by a then relatively unknown Tori Amos, and consequently is highly sought after by collectors.
 Later, in September 1995, Phantom Center would be re-released on EarthBeat!
-Records with a new recording of the song "Stand Up" featuring vocals by Indigo Girls.
+Records with a new recording of the song "Stand Up" backed by the Indigo Girls with their then touring players, bassist Sara Lee and drummer Jerry Marotta.